Arabella McKenzie

-Arabella "Bella" McKenzie (born 1 March 1999) is an Australian rugby union player.
-She made her international debut for Australia against Japan in 2019.
+Arabella McKenzie (born 1 March 1999) is an Australian rugby union player.
+She represents Australia at an international level and competed at the delayed 2021 Rugby World Cup in New Zealand.

 Early life

 McKenzie grew up in Lightning Ridge, New South Wales, a small outback town roughly 700 km northwest of Sydney.
 She completed her secondary education as a boarder at Frensham, Mittagong.
 According to ESPN journalist Brittany Mitchell, "McKenzie grew up with the Steeden in her hands as opposed to the Gilbert", referring to the fact that she was "a rugby league fan from a young age who dreamed of playing for the St George Dragons."
 She was inspired to switch to union after watching TV coverage of the Australia women's sevens team's gold-medal run at the 2016 Summer Olympics.

-Career
+Rugby career

+2017–19

 McKenzie represented Australia at the 2017 Commonwealth Youth Games in Nassau, Bahamas, less than a year after she switched her focus from league to union.
 Australia won the gold medal final in rugby sevens against Canada.

+McKenzie made her debut for the Waratahs in the 2019 Super W season.
+She then made her international debut for Australia against Japan in 2019.